 Another challenge with finding quality binoculars for children is finding the correct fit for their smaller eye spacing.
 For an older kid, you might want to look at some of the compact adult binoculars available.
 Some examples would be the Avalon 8×32 Mini HD, which run around £120.
 These are excellent quality binoculars from a trusted brand, compact and fully waterproof.
 These binoculars would be a great option for a 7 to 16 years old child that is serious about being involved in outdoor activities.

 If you’re looking for something of quality in a lower price range, the Bresser 8×21 Hunter is a good option.
 They feature a wide range of lens spacing capability and sell for a very affordable price (£69).
 This model still comes from a well-respected manufacturer and offers a durable, lightweight and compact design.
 These are excellent quality compact binoculars which will suit both children (4 to 12 years old) as well as adults.

 National Geographic also released a Junior model which is the National Geographic 6×21 Junior binocular.
 These were specifically designed for younger children (ages 3 to 8).
-The NG 6×21 being more colourful binoculars might look more like a toy – but the fact is that they are actually nearly as good as any compact adult binoculars!
+The NG 6×21 being more colourful binoculars might look more like a toy – but the fact is that they are actually just as good as any compact adult binoculars!